opencv/opencv/modules/contrib/doc/facerec.rst

 Implements face recognition with Local Binary Patterns Histograms as described in [Ahonen04]_.

-.. ocv:function:: Ptr<FaceRecognizer> createLBPHFaceRecognizer(int radius=1, int neighbors=8, int grid_x=8, int grid_y=8, double threshold = DBL_MAX);
+.. ocv:function:: Ptr<FaceRecognizer> createLBPHFaceRecognizer(int radius=1, int neighbors=8, int grid_x=8, int grid_y=8, double threshold = DBL_MAX)

 Internal model data, which can be accessed through cv::Algorithm:

  * ``radius``

  * ``neighbors``

  * ``grid_x``

  * ``grid_y``

  * ``threshold``

  * ``histograms``

  * ``labels``

 Example: Working with a cv::FaceRecognizer
 ===========================================

 In this tutorial you'll see how to do face recognition with OpenCV on real image data.
 We'll work through a complete example, so you know how to work with it.
 While this example is based on Eigenfaces, it works the same for all the other available :ocv:class:`FaceRecognizer` implementations.

 Getting Image Data
 ------------------

 We are doing face recognition, so you'll need some face images first!
 You can decide to either create your own database or start with one of the many available datasets. `face-rec.org/databases <http://face-rec.org/databases/>`_ gives an up-to-date overview of public available datasets (parts of the following descriptions are quoted from there).

 Three interesting databases are:

 * `AT&T Facedatabase <http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html>`_ The AT&T Facedatabase, sometimes also referred to as *ORL Database of Faces*, contains ten different images of each of 40 distinct subjects.
 For some subjects, the images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement).

 * `Yale Facedatabase A <http://cvc.yale.edu/projects/yalefaces/yalefaces.html>`_ The AT&T Facedatabase is good for initial tests, but it's a fairly easy database.
 The Eigenfaces method already has a 97% recognition rate, so you won't see any improvements with other algorithms.
 The Yale Facedatabase A is a more appropriate dataset for initial experiments, because the recognition problem is harder.
 The database consists of 15 people (14 male, 1 female) each with 11 grayscale images sized :math:`320 \times 243` pixel.
 There are changes in the light conditions (center light, left light, right light), facial expressions (happy, normal, sad, sleepy, surprised, wink) and glasses (glasses, no-glasses).

 *  `Extended Yale Facedatabase B <http://vision.ucsd.edu/~leekc/ExtYaleDatabase/ExtYaleB.html>`_ The Extended Yale Facedatabase B contains 2414 images of 38 different people in its cropped version.
 The focus of this database is set on extracting features that are robust to illumination, the images have almost no variation in emotion/occlusion/... .
 I personally think, that this dataset is too large for the experiments I perform in this document.
 You better use the `AT&T Facedatabase <http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html>`_ for intial testing.
 A first version of the Yale Facedatabase B was used in [Belhumeur97]_ to see how the Eigenfaces and Fisherfaces method perform under heavy illumination changes.
 [Lee2005]_ used the same setup to take 16128 images of 28 people.
 The Extended Yale Facedatabase B is the merge of the two databases, which is now known as Extended Yalefacedatabase B.

 For this tutorial I am going to use the `AT&T Facedatabase <http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html>`_, which is available from: `http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html <http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html>`_.
 All credit for this dataset is given to the *AT&T Laboratories, Cambridge*, also make sure to read the  README